Bernoulli Operators and Dirichlet Series: Dirichlet series

 \begin{proof} We can write

 By Proposition \ref{prop-hol} $\Di_{\eta_h}(s,t)$ has holomorphic continuation to the entire plane.
 The power series $\eta_p(z)$ is tame and its meromorphic continuation follows from Theorem \ref{t3}.
-The location of the poles, and the corresponding residues for $\Di_\eta(s,t)$ are inherited from those of $\Di_{\eta_p}(s,t)$ and the remaining claims follow directly from Theorem \ref{t3} applied to $\eta_p(z)$. \end{proof}
+The location of the poles, and the corresponding residues for $\Di_\eta(s,t)$ are inherited from those of $\Di_{\eta_p}(s,t)$ and the remaining claims follow directly from Theorem \ref{t3} applied to $\eta_p(z)$.
+For the proof of part iv) we use Proposition \ref{prop-hol} iii) for $\Di_{\eta_h}(-n,t)$ and Theorem \ref{t3} vi) for $\Di_{\eta_p}(-n,t)$. \end{proof}

-It is tempting to believe that Theorem \ref{t3}vi) also holds true in this case.
-As pointed out in Remark \ref{rem-unq} the values $B_\eta[n;t_0]$, $n\geq 0$, will uniquely determine the series $\eta(z)$.
-The missing ingredient is the relationship between these values and the meromorphic continuation of the series $\Di_{\eta_h}(s,t)$.
-More precisely, while the properties of $\eta(z)$ are sufficient to define the operator $\T_\eta$, they are not sufficient to relate the action of this operator to the meromorphic continuation of the series.